Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 A copper-to-zinc ratio within the optimal zone reflects a favourable metallic balance.
 Both trace elements are present in sufficient quantities to fulfil their respective functions without neutralising each other.

 An elevated ratio signals a relative excess of copper over zinc.
 This situation is frequently associated with chronic low-grade inflammation.
-Copper rises in response to inflammation, while zinc decreases as it is redistributed to tissues.
-Erythrocyte measurement attenuates this acute variation, but a persistent trend remains informative.
+In the presence of inflammation, serum copper rises, carried by ceruloplasmin (an acute-phase protein), while serum zinc decreases as it is redistributed to tissues.
+The serum ratio is therefore sensitive to inflammation: it is interpreted alongside hs-CRP, ideally outside an acute episode.

 Tracking the ratio over time offers a more informative reading than a single measurement.
-A progressively rising ratio may signal an inflammatory trend or a nutritional imbalance before other markers vary significantly.
+A progressively rising ratio may signal an inflammatory trend or a nutritional imbalance.

 Influencing Factors

 Inflammation.
 Any acute or chronic inflammation alters the distribution of copper and zinc in the body.
-Copper is mobilised via ceruloplasmin (an acute-phase protein) while zinc is redistributed to tissues.
-With erythrocyte measurement, this variation is attenuated compared to serum, but remains observable over time.
+Serum copper rises, mobilised via ceruloplasmin (an acute-phase protein), while serum zinc decreases as it is redistributed to tissues.
+The serum ratio is therefore directly sensitive to inflammation: it is interpreted alongside hs-CRP, ideally outside an acute episode.

 Age.
 The copper-to-zinc ratio tends to rise with advancing age.
 Studies observe a progressive increase after 60, linked to both declining zinc and rising copper levels.